 A list of the schools in the LEA that are eligible for comprehensive support and improvement.
-Support for Identified Schools A description of how the LEA has or will support its eligible schools in developing comprehensive support and improvement plans.
-Monitoring and Evaluating Effectiveness
+Support for Identified Schools Support for Identified Schools A description of how the LEA has or will support its eligible schools in developing comprehensive support and improvement plans.
+Monitoring and Evaluating Effectiveness A description of how the LEA will monitor and evaluate the plan to support student and school improvement.